 The New Career Trajectory for a Washington, DC Public Relations Manager and Salary Trends

-After years of cranking out press releases, generating social media campaigns and taking marching orders from higher ups, you’ve finally made it.
+You’ve finally made it after years of cranking out press releases, generating social media campaigns, and taking marching orders from higher-ups.
 You’re a PR Manager.
 But what comes next?
 Can you continue to grow your career after accepting a management role?
-This is a question that plagues many PR pros when they step into a leadership position.
+This is a question that plagues many public relations pros when they step into a leadership position.
 The short answer?
 Yes.
 But you have to continue to keep hold of the reins and guide your career in the direction you want it to go when it comes to public relations manager jobs in Washington.

 PR managers can command high salaries in the capital region.
 According to Salary.com, PR managers in Washington, DC make a median annual rate of $111,294.
 The range is anywhere from $90,000 to $127,000 not including bonuses, profit sharing and other benefits in addition to base pay.
 However, there are PR managers that earn less than that range, and far more than that range.

 Throughout your career, you’ve come to realize what your strengths are, where your weaknesses lie and your own personal preferences.
 To continue to grow your career in the future, think about areas in which you could specialize.
 It might be a specific subject area like analytics or strategy development.
 Or it could be a specific industry like lifestyle brands or professional services.
 It could even be a target audience like women under 30.
 Specialization is good for your career because subject matter experts can command higher salaries and receive more responsibility within the organization.